Gowtham-app-developer/Flutter-Interview-Questions/Basics.md

 ## Need to know

 - Data Type that dart Supports - Strings, Numbers(int,double), Boolean, Lists(Arrays), Maps, Symbols and Runes(for expressing unicode character in a String)
-- All the Data Types in Dart are Objects.Therefore, Values are default by null.
+- All the Data Types in Dart are Objects and therefore Values are default by null.